veritrans/SNAP-Woocommerce/README.md

 Please follow [this step by step guide](https://docs.midtrans.com/en/snap/with-plugins?id=wordpress-woocommerce) for complete configuration.
 If you have any feedback or request, please [do let us know here](https://docs.midtrans.com/en/snap/with-plugins?id=feedback-and-request).

+Want to see Midtrans-WooCommerce payment plugins in action?
+We have some demo web-stores for Magento that you can use to try the payment journey directly, visit the [Midtrans CMS Demo Store](https://docs.midtrans.com/en/snap/with-plugins?id=midtrans-payment-plugin-live-demonstration)

 Payment Method Feature:

 * Credit card fullpayment and other payment methods.